 Although I shared this fixer upper makeover with you three years ago, I have just updated the links and photos in hopes it will help!
 Hello Lovely Master Bedroom Renovation shares photos and sources for this French country style retreat incorporating a bunch of my favorite things.

-For this room, we had help from two sponsorswho provided product in exchange for my honest opinions in these fixer upper stories:
+For this room, we had help from sponsors who provided product in exchange for my honest opinion.

-Things grew dark, and truly we’re still longing for more light and more grace as surgeries, biopsies, scans, procedures, and test results keep rolling in, but like the restoration of this fixer upper,
+Things grew dark, and truly we’re still longing for more light and more grace as surgeries, biopsies, scans, procedures, and test results keep rolling in.
+But like the restoration of this fixer upper: * hope springs eternal *.

 And if you’ve been low, then you know what I know.